infinitered/react-native-mlkit/README.md

 # @infinitered/expo-mlkit

-ExpoMLKit provides Expo modules that allow developers to utilize MLKit native libraries in their Expo apps.
+ExpoMLKit provides Expo modules that allow developers to use MLKit native libraries in their Expo apps.

 ## Organization